kontalk/specs/group.md

 ## Protocol overview
 Instead of relying on the server to manage groups, we decided to let clients do the job.
 Every administrative task is carried out by clients.
 Group chat in Kontalk is more of a self-controlled group of people.
-All messages are multicasted to the other participants through [XEP-0033](http://xmpp.org/extensions/xep-0033.html).
+All messages are multicasted to the other participants through [XEP-0033](http://xmpp.org/extensions/xep-0033.html) and must have type *groupchat* (*do we need this?*).
 The `<group/>` extension must always include a group ID and the JID of the owner (i.e. who created the group).

 ## Creating groups
-A user that wants to initiate a group sends a create command to all participants by using a special message stanza, indicating a group ID and optionally a group name.
+A user that wants to initiate a group sends a group opening command to all participants by using a message stanza, indicating a group ID and optionally a group subject.
 Participants list is indicated in the address list by using XEP-0033 - which will be stripped out by the server - and also in the `<group/>` child.
 All messages must be sent to an entity called `multicast.[hostname]`.

 ```xml